C2SM/git-course/advanced/slides/slides.md

 **Fork** when you cannot push to the original. **Branch** when you can.
 Either way the change arrives as a pull request.

 <!--
-Keep this simple, because the fork/branch distinction confuses people more than it should.
+- Keep this simple - the fork/branch distinction confuses people more than it should

-A fork is your own copy of the repository on the server.
-A branch is a line of development, and it exists in both cases.
-The only question a fork answers is where your branch lives, and that is decided purely by whether you have write access.
+- A fork is your own copy of the repository on the server
+- A branch is a line of development, exists in both cases
+  - Only question a fork answers: where your branch lives, decided purely by write access

-Walk the triangle: upstream, your fork, your local clone.
-Then name the two remotes, because this is where confusion starts: `origin` is your fork, `upstream` is the original. `git remote -v` shows which is which.
+- Walk the triangle: upstream, your fork, your local clone
+- Name the two remotes (where confusion starts): `origin` = your fork, `upstream` = the original
+  - `git remote -v` shows which is which

-Note for this audience: as C2SM members they often *do* have write access, so branching directly is the common case.
-The exercise uses a fork deliberately, so they see the harder path.
+- Note for this audience: C2SM members often *do* have write access, so branching directly is the common case
--->
+  - Exercise uses a fork deliberately, so they see the harder path -->

 ---